IdioticProgramApe/IdioticProgramApe.github.io/docs/python/meta-programming/descriptors.md

 TypeError: age must be of type <class 'int'>
 ```

-Combine it with some meta class to auto initialize the member variables:
+Combine it with some meta class to auto initialize the member variables, check [work with globals and locals](./reflection/#work-with-globals-and-locals) for more details on `exec`:

 ```python
 class AutoInit(type):